 After spending a few hours relaxing in our private villas, we met back up at the ocean-front cafe to enjoy the sunset while sipping on champagne.
 Sitting in a hammock suspended over the impossibly blue Indian Ocean, I was overwhelmed by the beauty of the scenery.

-Although MyDomaine's headquarters has an unbelievable view of Los Angeles, a cityscape simply can't contend with the sea.
+Although MyDomaine's headquarters has an enviable view of Los Angeles, a cityscape simply can't contend with the sea.
 I was reminded of the importance of taking a minute to appreciate my surroundings whether I'm on an island or at my desk.

 The next day, I set out exploring the island.
 Feeling ambitious, I grabbed one of the resort's bikes thinking I'd cruise around the island, but the hilly terrain (not to mention my out-of-shape legs) prevented me from making it too far (despite the misleading photo above).